Journal Articles

 Book Chapters

-Rutter, M., & Werker, J.F. (in press).
+Rutter, M., & Werker, J.F.
+(2021).
 A Conversation with Michael Rutter.
 Annual Review of Developmental Psychology.
 (Online Version)

 Reh, R., & Werker, J.F.
 (2020).
 Infant Speech Perception.
 In J. Lochman & C. Tamis-Lemonda (Eds).
 Cambridge Handbook of Infant Development (pp. 579-601).
 Cambridge University Press.